 Should your bird not be microchipped nor banded when you travel be prepared to have proof of ownership for other reasons like USDA agricultural checkpoints in the southwest.
 Parrots are under the authority of the USDA (just like poultry) A picture alone won’t work because most birds of many species are identical looking.

 A more realistic scenario might be your African grey flew away and you live close to a state line.
 Thank goodness somebody close, right across the state line found the bird, paid their due diligence, notified the authorities and because you were smart enough to have had the Grey micro-chipped you got the call it on and you’re on the way.

-Your thrilled and excited your Grey is in the hands of a veterinarian close to where it was found.
-You’re practically skipping out of the car in and can barely wait to see your bird while time stands still in the waiting room.
-Finally you are reunited.
+You’re thrilled and excited your Grey is in the hands of a veterinarian close to where it was found.
+You’re practically skipping out of the car and can barely wait to see your bird while time stands still in the waiting room.
+Finally, you are reunited.
 You hand the veterinary tech your manila envelope that you’ve come with proving ownership of your now very happy African grey.

 I’ll let that sink in

 You’ve now got the memo If you want to learn more about how the government is outlawing our birds please click here.

 You’ll want hatching papers or recent veterinary exam documentation.
 These documents should always be easy to find and part of your caged bird keepers toolkit.

 your zygodactyl footnote